Dispelling 5 Myths About Home Healthcare Jobs

 In fact, one of the benefits of working home healthcare jobs is that staffing agencies and contracted facilities serve as advocates for their home health therapists.
 They would have strict policies to handle any situations if a therapist were to feel uncomfortable during a patient visit.

 Myth #2: The patient load is hard to handle & you spend a lot of time on the road

 Definitely not true, says Martin.
 When working as a home health therapist, he typically sees between 5 to 7 patients per day and is usually done by 2 or 3 p.m.

 “The caseload is manageable.
-I think a lot of other settings, like skilled nursing or certainly outpatient, you are seeing up to 14 patients in a day, or even more in some really busy clinics.
+In many other settings, like skilled nursing or certainly outpatient, you are seeing up to 14 patients in a day, or even more in some jam-packed clinics.
 Home health actually offers fewer patient contacts and more manageable caseloads where you can accomplish more and feel like you are contributing a little bit more to the patient’s overall plan of wellness and care.”